IgniteUI/igniteui-xplat-docs/doc/en/components/circular-progress.md

 The `animationDuration` property is used to specify how long the animation cycle should take.
 It takes as value a number which represents the animation duration in milliseconds.

-### Dynamic Progress

-You can dynamically change the value of the progress by using external controls like buttons.

 ### Gradient Progress

-Customizing the progress bar in order to use a color gradient instead of a solid color could be done via the exposed `gradient` slot and `CircularGradient` which define gradient stops.
+Customizing the progress bar in order to use a color gradient instead of a solid color could be done via the exposed `gradient` slot and `CircularGradient` which defines the gradient stops.

 >[!NOTE]
->For each `CircularGradient` defined as gradient slot of $ProductName$ `CircularProgress` element a [SVG stop](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/stop) element would be created.
+>For each `CircularGradient` defined as gradient slot of $ProductName$ `CircularProgress` a [SVG stop](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/stop) element would be created.
 The values passed as `color`, `offset` and `opacity` would be set as stop-color, offset and stop-opacity of the SVG element without further validations.

 <!-- WebComponents -->
 ```html